ENUSEC/PubQuiz/questions.md

 6. What did the S stand for in Harry S. Truman, 33rd President of the United States?
 > Nothing, it was just his initial

+7. What year was the magna carter signed?
+> 1215

+8. Who was the name of the location where Alan Turing and his team of other cryptographers, where able to crack the german WWII cipher, Enigma
+> bletchely park

 ## Pop Culture